11 Jul Short Story: Red Snowballs

 The two kids mimicked throwing snowballs and Tommy laid in the sound effects—phew, phew, phew.
 The both bounced in their chairs, with eyes closed, and they ducked every so often, like they were avoiding an incoming white snowball from the notorious Mr. Creamy.

 Papa let the kids have fun.
-Then a new idea struck him.
+Then his face changed like he had a new idea.

 At first, the kids couldn’t grasp the image.
 Then Tommy’s sound effects came into play.
 Whoosh!
 Whoosh!

 “Look out below,” Tommy bellowed.
 “The dam has broken!”

 Gretchen chimed in with a couple of softer whooshes herself.